 Listed below are just a handful of the support resources you can find on the Student Resources site.

-Search tools and resources to help you with your research, including a Guide on Citing Sources, Citation Style Guides, and Citation Software at MIT information.
+Search tools and resources to help you with your research, including a Overview of Citing Sources, Style Guides, and Citation Software at MIT information.
 The Libraries' Subject Experts can save you time by recommending the best places to start your search, answer questions at any stage of the research process, and offer help about a particular citation style.

 Personal Support, Advice, and Advocacy